Pelican-Elegant/elegant/documentation/content/Contributing/git-commit-guidelines.md

 Following portion is largely derived from their [guidelines](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).

+!!!
+Tip "Use Commitizen"

+    Reading, understanding and then getting used to following guidelines may take sometime.

+    Make your life easier and [use Commitizen for Git commits]({filename}./commitizen.md).
+    It automatically formats the commit message to conform to our guidelines.

 ## Commit Message Format

 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special